Important life questions

 I willingly accepted Christ as my Lord and Savior.
-I took aside my former belief that good works can save a person.
+I placed aside my former belief that good works can save a person.
 There’s only one way to heaven and that’s through Jesus Christ, accepting Him as Lord and Savior.
 I wrote that important decision in my small notebook together with the date.
 I had no spectacular feeling at that time.
 I continued my routine – pray and go to church.
-But more and more questions emerged and I didn’t know whom to ask for help.
+But more and more questions surfaced and I didn’t know whom to ask for help.

-Fourth-year came and it was almost our graduation, one of my classmates, Filamer, had comics about religion.
+When it was almost our graduation, one of my classmates, Filamer, had comics about religion.
 It was about The Reformation, Martin Luther, and other major issues about my faith.
 I became more bewildered so I stopped going to church.
 For two months, I read the Bible starting from Genesis.
 It was very difficult for me to understand everything written in it because I felt that everything was new for me!
 All my life I had known God to be loving and forgiving but as I read the Bible intently for the first time, I was shocked!
-God’s image became “wrathful”.
+God’s image became wrathful.
 I was discouraged finding out that God took sides and meddled with the battles and wars in favor of the Israelites.
 I saw a different God.